Ugh, a stomach ache! It’s hard to think about anything else when your stomach is giving you problems.

 If you have read any of my previous articles, it is probably a safe bet I have mentioned peppermint.
-It is one of my favorite go to oils for pretty much everything.
-I do suggest to be mindful in regards to the time of day you use peppermint.
+It is one of my favorite go-to oils for pretty much everything.
+I do suggest being mindful in regards to the time of day you use peppermint.

 It can be refreshing and stimulating therefore not always the perfect oil to use right before bed.

-Peppermint’s top properties are anti-inflammatory, analgesic, antispasmodic, warming, invigorating, cooling and soothing according to The Essential Life Book.
-All of these properties can be helpful when dealing with pains of the stomach .
+Peppermint’s top properties are anti-inflammatory, analgesic, antispasmodic, warming, invigorating, cooling, and soothing.
+All of these properties can be helpful when dealing with pains of the stomach.